 Notwithstanding the advice above, a much better middle ground, in my view, is to have notes that set out your key points and ideas, but not the entire speech.
 That way you have a guide to help ensure you don’t get lost, but at the same time you are not chained to the text.
 You can quickly glance at the next point to be covered and then look up and talk about it.
 If you do use notes in this way, here are some tips.

-The bottom line is that when it comes to giving a speech, speaking without notes is best, and speaking with succinct, focused notes is next best.
-Reading the entire speech is the least preferable option.
+When it comes to giving a speech, speaking without notes is best and speaking with succinct, focused notes is next best.
+Reading a speech is the least preferable option.
 But don’t worry if you absolutely have to read your speech.
 Use it as a starting point and work on reducing your notes at a pace that is comfortable for you.

 Photo courtesy of deVos / Flickr

 by Seth Godin